fortune-ncube/task_manager_part2/README.md

 Select the "View Tasks" option to see the tasks assigned to you or tasks assigned to other users.
 Admin users can view tasks assigned to all users.

+### Additional Functionality for the Administrator User

+#### Registering a User

+To register a new user, choose the "Register" option from the main menu, then enter a unique username and password when prompted.

+#### De-registering a User

+To de-register an existing user, choose the "de-register" option from the main menu, then enter a unique username and password when prompted.

+## License

+This project is licensed under the [MIT License](LICENSE).

 ## Contributing

 Contributions are welcome!
 If you have any ideas for improvement, bug fixes, or new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

 - This task manager program was created as a simple solution for small businesses to manage tasks efficiently.
-- Special thanks to contributors who have helped improve and maintain this project.